Kharis: The Passion of the Mummy

 At the close of The Mummy's Curse, the last of the Kharis films, his dormant mummy is shipped to the fictitious Scripps Museum in Manhattan.
 In Frank J. Dello Stritto's 2021 novel, The Passion of the Mummy, a boy on a class trip somehow makes mental contact with the still sentient Kharis.
 The link strengthens as the boy grows, and attracts the attention of priests of the Cult of Karnak.
 Kharis knows a secret that the cult desperately wants, and only through the now young man, can they learn it.

 Dark Universe

-Kharis appears in The Mummy: Dark Universe Stories alongside The Mummy's Hand character Dr. Charles Petrie, set after the 2017 film The Mummy.
+Kharis appears in the The Mummy: Dark Universe Stories video game alongside The Mummy's Hand character Dr. Charles Petrie, set after the 2017 film The Mummy.
 The game retroactively establishes The Mummy films of the 1930s–1950s as part of the canonical chronology of the Dark Universe.
 Charles Trowbridge's likeness was used to represent his character Dr. Petrie in-game, while the likeness of Tom Tyler was used to represent Kharis.